Forensic Analysis of Explosives and Post-Blast Residues

 Last updated:

-Treat this as a screen-then-confirm workflow topic.
-Field swabs and IMS screening narrow the search, color tests bin the residue by functional group, TLC separates closely related compounds, and chromatography-mass-spectrometry gives the courtroom-grade identification.
-Memorise the reagent-to-colour pairings and the instrument-to-analyte pairings.
-The Indian casework anchors (Mumbai 1993, 7/11 train blasts, Pulwama 2019) recur in short-answer questions.
+The workflow is screen-then-confirm.
+Field swabs and IMS screening narrow the search, color tests bin the residue by functional group, TLC separates closely related compounds, and chromatography-mass-spectrometry provides the courtroom-grade identification.
+The Indian casework anchors (Mumbai 1993, 7/11 train blasts, Pulwama 2019) illustrate how each analytical step maps to real case decisions.

 - Post-blast residue (PBR)